apache/incubator-kie-drools/CONTRIBUTING.md

 To contribute, use GitHub Pull Requests, from your **own** fork.

-- PRs should be always related to an open JIRA issue.
-If there is none, you should create one.
+- PRs should be always related to an open an [issue](https://github.com/apache/incubator-kie-kogito-runtimes/issues).
+If there is none, you should [create one](https://github.com/apache/incubator-kie-kogito-runtimes/issues/new) by describing what problem you see that we need to fix.
 - Try to fix only one issue per PR.
 - Make sure to create a new branch.
-Usually branches are named after the JIRA ticket they are addressing.
-E.g. for ticket "KOGITO-XYZ An example issue" your branch should be at least prefixed with `KOGITO-XYZ`.
+Usually branches are named after the github issue they are addressing.
+E.g. for ticket "Fix_#issue An example issue".
 E.g.:

-        git checkout -b KOGITO-XYZ
+        git checkout -b Fix_#XYZ
         # or
-        git checkout -b KOGITO-XYZ-my-fix
+        git checkout -b Fix_#XYZ-my-fix

-- When you submit your PR, make sure to include the ticket ID, and its title; e.g., "KOGITO-XYZ An example issue".
+- When you submit your PR, make sure to include the ticket ID, and its title; e.g., "Fix_#XYZ An example issue".
 - The description of your PR should describe the code you wrote.
-The issue that is solved should be at least described properly in the corresponding JIRA ticket.
+The issue that is solved should be at least described properly in the corresponding github issue.
-- If your contribution spans across multiple repositories, use the same branch name (e.g. `KOGITO-XYZ`) in each PR so that our CI (Jenkins) can build them all at once.
+- If your contribution spans across multiple repositories, use the same branch name (e.g. `Fix_#XYZ`) in each PR so that our CI (Jenkins) can build them all at once.
 - If your contribution spans across multiple repositories, make sure to list all the related PRs.

 ### Java Coding Guidelines